jbbm/Learning-kit/README.md

 # Learning-kit
-In this repository maintained i learned concepys
+In this repository maintained i learned concepts with examples.